mattbanderson/mattbanderson.github.io/_posts/2025-11-24-red-river-gorge-backpacking-loop.markdown

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/200355527@N06/54924655575/in/album-72177720330324746/" title="PXL_20251021_122938814"><img src="https://live.staticflickr.com/65535/54924655575_f9f19a4c43_c.jpg" width="800" height="602" alt="PXL_20251021_122938814"/></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>
 *Indian Arch*

 I continued on the trail a couple miles to reach the Cloud Splitter spur.
-It's a bit of scramble up boulders and roots.
-I quickly dropped by pack to recover on the way back down.
+It requires a bit scrambling up boulders and roots.
+I quickly left my pack to grab on the way back down.
 Eventually you emerge onto mostly bare rock and must decide if you are up for trusting a rope of unknown age to climb a crack to reach the top.

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/200355527@N06/54923481492/in/album-72177720330324746/" title="PXL_20251021_135321499"><img src="https://live.staticflickr.com/65535/54923481492_49dec0f243_c.jpg" width="602" height="800" alt="PXL_20251021_135321499"/></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>
 *Cloud Splitter looming in the background*